At a Glance

 However, even among the states that use Common Core, there can still be big differences in what’s taught in schools.
 Some states have added new sets of standards for subjects like science and art.
 Also, Common Core is a set of standards, not a curriculum.
 States and local communities still set the curriculum, such as what books kids read in school, or what topics are covered in social studies class.

-Academic Standards and Kids With Learning and Attention Issues
+Academic Standards and Kids With Learning and Thinking Differences

-Students with learning and attention issues aren’t exempt from academic standards.
+Students with learning and thinking differences aren’t exempt from academic standards.
 Like their peers, they’re expected to meet the standards and learn certain skills in each grade.

 In fact, the federal Individuals with Disabilities Education Act requires students with Individualized Education Programs (IEPs) to participate in the general education curriculum.
 It also requires they get the supports and services they need to help them meet the standards.
 The U.S. Department of Education has guidance for schools on kids with IEPs and grade-level standards.